Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 A large self-catering dog friendly holiday home which sleeps up to 10 people (across 4 bedrooms) with a heated indoor swimming pool, games room with table tennis and snooker table and private garden.

 This has been our base during our last three trips to Devon and I couldn’t recommend it any more highly!
-The owners are lovely and will help you with anything you need during your stay, the large garden and outdoor seating are great during the summer, and the indoor pool is ideal for chilled out evenings after a long day of walking the moors.
+The owners are lovely and will help you with anything you need during your stay, and the large garden and outdoor seating are great during the summer.

 A homely 17th century inn in Bovey Tracey, with 14 traditionally furnished rooms and a dining room serving home-cooked food.
 A cheap and cheerful centrally located base for those wanting to explore the Dartmoor area.